 Things to see and do

 Tree-lined and spacious, Almaty got dealt a good hand of interesting architectural propositions as the former capital of Kazakhstan.
-You can follow the trail of our self-guided walking tour of Almaty for an introduction, or book a walking tour – we recommend Dennis Keen’s Almaty walking tours.
+You can follow the trail of our self-guided walking tour of Almaty for an introduction.
 A few good museums and some interesting outdoor sports venues within the city limits round up the offer to keep you busy for a day or 2.

 Almaty is a great base to sample some of the magnificent landscapes Kazakhstan has to offer.
 Although some of the following places can be reached by public transport, like elsewhere in Kazakhstan, you will need your own transport or the help of a tour operator to reach the most interesting spots.

 Almaty has a wide variety of restaurants to choose from, with a mix of Asian and European cuisines well-represented.
 The long-term traveler will be happy to leave the Central Asian staples behind.
 We cannot keep up with reviews; please ask us on the forum for recommendations.

 As for nightlife: remember to dress up well when you are going out.
 Party people look good in Almaty, and there is face control at most night clubs.
 Updated events listings for parties – currently no single local website with a complete nightlife calendar.
 Ask locals, or check (and add to) our forum topic on Almaty nightlife.

 For events, you can check out this English-language event calendar, and this Facebook group popular with expats where events are being shared, as well as Russian-language Sxodim.
 The best places for classical music are the Philharmonia (OSM/Gmaps address), the Kazakh Concert Hall (OSM/Gmaps address) and the Abay Opera (OSM/Gmaps address).
 Pop concerts are held in a variety of locations, mostly clubs and bars.

 Safety and emergencies